Giuseppe Dozza: Mayor of Bologna

 Once elected Mayor, Dozza began immediately to instil confidence in citizens and encouraged them to participate in the reconstruction of the city.

-Dozza has committed himself in the autonomous battle of Bologna, demanding more decentralized powers and claiming the financial autonomy of local authorities.
+Dozza had committed himself to the autonomous battle of Bologna, demanding more decentralized powers and claiming the financial autonomy of local authorities.
 Dozza brought solidarity to workers in crisis and equipped the first industrial areas that were the avant-gardes of the economic boom.

-Dozza established the tax councils, which combined the need for self-government of Bologna with the principle of "progressive taxation" and with the principle of control of citizens in finding the economic resources.
+Dozza established the tax councils, which combined the need for self-government of Bologna with the principle of "progressive taxation" and with the principle of control of citizens in finding economic resources.
 They worked at full speed with transparency and without inflicting too heavy tax burdens on the middle classes and saving the popular classes.

 In the early 1950s, Dozza's administration also provided a generous sum of money to the University of Bologna, gathering the consensus of the world of culture and that of the productive forces that liked Dozza's plan to fund research on the use of nuclear energy for peaceful purposes.

 Dozza saw the solidity of his electoral consent when he won the 1956 local elections against the Christian Democratic leader of Bologna Giuseppe Dossetti.
 In the last ten years of his term, Dozza concentrated on more ambitious designs, such as the ring road, the fair district and the revival of cultural life.

 However, in 1962 Dozza became ill and was forced to resign four years later.
 During his final years of his service for the city, Umbro Lorenzini (1925-2000), who was an assessor at that time, helped him with different projects, such as Bologna's orbital road.
 He died on 28 December 1974, at the age of 73, and is buried in the Certosa di Bologna monastery.